There are many different ways to analyze a website's traffic. We’ll look at each one in this step-by-step guide.

-In this guide, I’ll show you how to check the traffic numbers of any website.
+In this guide, I’ll show you how to check the traffic data of any website.

-And then, we’ll go deeper, layer by layer, as we peel back the onion to find out exactly which geographies, channels, directories, pages, and individual keywords are driving the most valuable traffic to the website.
+And then, we’ll go deeper, layer by layer, as we peel back the onion to find out exactly which geographies, channels, directories, pages, and individual keywords - organic and paid - are driving the most valuable traffic to the website.

 We'll even look at device break down – mobile vs desktop – and get a look at how this traffic interacts with a website's content by checking estimated bounce rates, average visit duration and other engagement metrics.

 You’ll have an all-access backstage pass to your competitor’s traffic strategy, and emerge with a proven traffic road map for your own business and/or clients.